Home

 Close Window to return to main page

-There are two men of the Yorkshire Regiment who are buried in this cemetery, - one from very early on in the War (presumably as a result of a training accident).
+There are three men of the Yorkshire Regiment who are buried in this cemetery, - one from very early on in the War (presumably as a result of a training accident).
+One of the three is commemorated by a family headstone, and is not shown in the Commonwealth War Graves Commission records.

-There is also one soldiers of the Green Howards in the cemetery.
+There is also one soldier of the Green Howards in the cemetery.

 Private George Creaser